-A detailed onboarding system will ensure the new hires go through proper education on how to handle their roles properly.
+A detailed onboarding process will ensure the new hires go through proper education on how to handle their roles properly.
 Your efforts will be focused on three main aspects:

 - You want the new employee to acclimate to the culture of the workplace.

-- You want them to engage in all organizational processes relevant to their position.
+- You want the recent grad to engage in all organizational processes relevant to their position.